Karthikaddagalla/Phishing-Domain-Detection/README.md

 **What is Phishing**

-Phishing is an type of attack in which an attacker sends a link to the victim and when victim clicks on that link and enter his personal information, then the attacker gets access to that information.
+Phishing is an type of attack in which an attacker sends a link to the victim and when victim clicks on that link and enter his personal information, the attacker gets access to that information.

 **How it Works:**
 ```